smil3xd34ult/decryption-tools/README.md

-# decryption-tools
- A beginner-friendly Python tool that decrypts messages encrypted using a simple substitution cipher with a key

 # Simple Python Decryption Tool
 This is a beginner-friendly Python script to decrypt messages that were encrypted using a simple ASCII-based cipher with a key.
-It’s especially useful for learning cryptography basics and solving CTF challenges like picoCTF.
+It’s especially useful for learning cryptography basics.

 ## Features